JannickPepe/Tribe-RoboAI-Landing/README.md

 # JP-Tribe-AI-Landing

-A modern AI landing page designed and developed by **NighteCoding**.
-This project provides a visually appealing and responsive design using cutting-edge technologies to showcase AI tools and features.
+A modern AI landing page developed by **NighteCoding**.
+This project provides a visually appealing and responsive design using cutting-edge technologies to showcase AI UI and features.

 ![Project Preview](./public/assets/images/NighteCoding-AiLanding.png)